-(1) Along with Dr. R. Blake Curd, Dr. Jeffrey S. Marrs, Dr. Lew W. Papendick and Dr. Brad Thaemert, members of the board of directors of Medical Facilities America, Inc. ("MFA") and Medical Facilities (USA) Holdings, Inc. ("MFH"), which are the Corporation's U.S. corporate subsidiaries.
+(1) Along with Dr. R. Blake Curd, Dr. Samuel L. Mortimer, Dr. Lew W. Papendick and Dr. Bradley Thaemert, members of the board of directors of Medical Facilities America, Inc. ("MFA") and Medical Facilities (USA) Holdings, Inc. ("MFH"), which are the Corporation's U.S. corporate subsidiaries.

-(2) The information as to the Common Shares beneficially owned, directly or indirectly, including by associates or affiliates, not being within the knowledge of the Corporation, has been furnished by the respective nominees individually and is stated as at December 31, 2022.
+(2) The information as to the Common Shares beneficially owned, directly or indirectly, including by associates or affiliates, not being within the knowledge of the Corporation, has been furnished by the respective nominees individually and is stated as at December 31, 2023.

-(3) In addition to the Common Shares, the non-executive directors may own a number of deferred share units, issued pursuant to the Corporation's Deferred Share Unit Plan, the cash settlement value of which is tied to the value of the Common Shares at the relevant payment date.
-The number of deferred share units held by each non-executive director is stated as at December 31, 2022.
+(3) In addition to any Common Shares, non-executive directors own a number of deferred share units, issued pursuant to the Corporation's Deferred Share Unit Plan, the cash settlement value of which is tied to the value of the Common Shares at the relevant payment date.
+The number of deferred share units held by each non-executive director is stated as at December 31, 2023.
+The number of deferred share units shown for Mr. Redman represents the deferred share units (including dividends accrued thereon) issued to him prior to his appointment as Interim President and Chief Executive Officer of the Corporation for his services as a non-executive director from May 7, 2022 to October 20, 2022.

-(4) For purposes of measurement, which is in accordance with the Corporation's Policy re: Directors' Ownership of Securities, the market value of the Common Shares and deferred share units was calculated using the Common Share value of C\$9.7075 which was the average of the closing prices of the Common Shares on the Toronto Stock Exchange on March 31, 2022, June 30, 2022, September 30, 2022, and December 30, 2022.
-The market value of the Common Shares and deferred share units was converted into U.S. dollars using The Wall Street Journal closing exchange rate on December 30, 2022: US\$1 = C\$1.3554.
+(4) For purposes of measurement, which is in accordance with the Corporation's Policy re: Directors' Ownership of Securities, the market value of the Common Shares and deferred share units was calculated using the Common Share value of C\$8.6700 which was the average of the closing prices of the Common Shares on the Toronto Stock Exchange on March 31, 2023, June 30, 2023, September 29, 2023, and